PawseySC/container-workflows/_episodes/02-about-containers.md

 **GPU Support**
 Singularity supports GPUs by default, and a version of Shifter developed by CSCS has GPU support, as well.

+Singularity has a similar CLI to Docker:

+`singularity exec`
+  * Spawn and execute a command within a container
+  * `singularity exec centos7.img python hello.py`
+  * NOTE: Not the same as Docker `exec`

+`singularity build <target> <output container>`
+  * Builds Singularity container
+  * Can build from either Singularity Hub or Docker Hub
+  * `singularity build my_img.simg shub://Pawsey/test_cont`

+`singularity pull`
+  * Pull a container from a remote repo
+  * `singularity pull shub://vsoch/pokemon`

+`singularity run`
+  * Run a container as an executable
+  * Under the hood, a runscript internal to the container is executed
+  * `singularity exec centos7.img`